RGonzLin/RGonzLin.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋 Hello there, I'm Rodrigo!"
+title: "👋 Hello there, my name's Rodrigo!"
 excerpt: "About me"
 author_profile: true
 redirect_from: